Zillowe FoundationZillowe Documentation

 How Zoi uses opt-in telemetry to improve the application.

-At Zoi, we are committed to protecting your privacy while also working to improve our application.
+At Zillowe, we are committed to protecting your privacy while also working to improve our application.
 To achieve this, we use an opt-in telemetry system that collects a minimal amount of anonymous data.
 This data helps us understand which packages are popular and which platforms are most commonly used, allowing us to prioritize our development efforts.

 What We Collect